 - Connect the negative cable (-) (black) to the negative post of the working battery in the other vehicle.

 - Link the other end of the negative cable to a metal part of the dead vehicle’s engine.
 DO NOT attach the negative cable to the negative post.

-- Start the engine of the working vehicle, than start the vehicle with the dead battery.
-Once it’s started, let them run for a few minutes so that the dead battery can hold the charge.
+- Start the engine of the working vehicle, then start the vehicle with the dead battery.
+Once it’s started, let it run for a few minutes so that the dead battery can hold the charge.

 - Safely disconnect the cables in reverse order.

 CAA’s mobile battery services are very user-friendly and easy to access.
 A simple visit to their website will lead you to a battery quote form to fill out, including the model of your car and the type of engine.
-CAA’s mobile battery services are able to replace, recycle and test your car’s battery from any location.
+CAA’s mobile battery services can replace, recycle, and test your car’s battery from any location.
 Both installation and delivery are included in this service with no additional costs.
 Additionally, CAA members save $25 when purchasing a new CAA premium battery.
 Contact isure today to check your CAA coverage and benefits.

 What are the benefits of working with CAA?

 There are many benefits to using CAA’s mobile battery services.
-All CAA premium batteries are covered by a six-year total warranty, which includes a free replacement if your battery dies within the first three years of purchase.
+All CAA premium batteries are covered by a six-year total warranty.
+This includes a free replacement if your battery dies within the first three years of purchase.
 More information on CAA’s warranty policies can be found on their official website.
-Members are able to test their batteries (by request) at any time by calling CAA roadside assistance, which is accessible online by logging in with your membership number and postal code.
+Members can test their batteries (by request) at any time by calling CAA roadside assistance, which is accessible online by logging in with your membership number and postal code.
 If your battery needs to be replaced, CAA will dispose of your old battery with no additional charge.

-We hope these answers clarify some of the more commonly-asked questions around the maintenance of your car’s battery.
+We hope these answers clarify some of the more commonly asked questions about the maintenance of your car’s battery.
 Contact isure with any questions regarding your CAA coverage or if you’d like to inquire further about car insurance discounts.